olxver/olxver/README.md

 # olxver

-Hey.
-I'm a 13-year-old self-taught programmer.
-I am fluent in Python and JavaScript, and currently learning C# and Go.
+hi
+im a self taught programmer
+im fluent in python, javascript, html and css learning go and c# as you read this

-## Contact
+## contact

-Feel free to reach out to me on Discord (olxver)
+feel free to reach out to me on discord (codebase_)